Core Program K – 5th grade

 - Communicate with parents regularly, to provide a window into class activities and your child’s participation.

-- Check the website weekly for assignments and updates on class activities.
+- Check the teacher’s weekly Assignment Lesson Plans for assignments and updates on class activities.

 - Work with your child to complete any assignments, and check each assignment.